What Is Crazing in Ceramics and How To Prevent It!

 Crazing isn’t inherently bad, but it can have some unpleasant side effects.

-For example: Since Crazing is a series of cracks in your glaze, they are the perfect hideaways for food particles, bacteria, and fungi like mold to grow.
+For example, Since Crazing is a series of cracks in your glaze, it is the perfect hideaway for food particles, bacteria, and fungi like mold to grow.

-Cleaning these cracks without damaging the clay takes some special techniques and chemicals, so they are generally considered undesirable for a practical piece of pottery.
+Cleaning these cracks without damaging the clay requires specialized techniques and chemicals, so they are generally considered undesirable in a practical piece of pottery.

 Crazing Can Look Pretty But Can Make the Piece Weak Overall